Surgical Biopsy VideoMacromedia Flash

 The breast tissue that is removed is usually X-rayed.
 This lets the surgeon and radiologist match the suspicious areas on the mammogram with those in the biopsy tissue.
 If the areas match, the correct tissue was removed.
 If the areas do not match, the surgeon may try again to remove the correct tissue or may wait to do another biopsy.

-Although the goal of an excisional biopsy is to diagnose cancer, sometimes the surgeon may be able to find the cancer and fully remove it.
-In some cases, excisional biopsy may be the only surgery needed.
-For others, lymph nodes may also need to be removed.
+Although the goal of an excisional biopsy is to diagnose cancer, sometimes the surgeon may be able to fully remove the cancer.
+In these cases, excisional biopsy may be the only breast surgery needed to treat the cancer.
+For others, lymph nodes may also need to be removed in a second surgery at a later date.

 Learn more about breast cancer treatment.